-We deliver a rich curriculum that has been adapted to meet the requirements of the New Primary Curriculum.
-Our International Primary Curriculum and teaching of RE enables pupils to learn that there are many differing views and experiences in the world outside of their own.
-Our school is enriched by the faith of our school community, and we teach an inclusive Religious Education curriculum that teaches pupils about the beliefs and practices of all major religious groups, and the shared values that religion can promote in synchrony with core British values.
+We deliver a rich curriculum that meets the requirements of the National Curriculum.
+Our curriculum enables pupils to learn that there are many differing views and experiences in the world outside of their own.
+Our school is enriched by the many different faiths of our school community, and we teach an inclusive Religious Education curriculum that teaches pupils about the beliefs and practices of all major religious groups, and the shared values that religion can promote in synchrony with core British values.

 All children at Coleridge Primary are involved in class assemblies where they have the opportunity to share their learning, often through drama, dance and narrative.
-The children 4 are encouraged to take ownership of their assembly by writing scripts, agreeing on how they present information and supporting each other through the performance.
+The children are encouraged to take ownership of their assembly by writing scripts, agreeing on how they present information and supporting each other through the performance.

 The school is aware of the need to be vigilant when it comes to any extremist attitudes or behaviour and appropriate actions will be taken accordingly.
 All staff are aware of the need to alert the Senior Leadership Team and Governing Body if they have any concerns of this nature.
 The safeguarding leads will be receiving Prevent training from Haringey and they will then deliver training to school staff.

 Our overriding aim is to teach children to be resilient to extremism.
 This involves pupils being taught how to ask probing questions and make sound judgements for themselves about what is right and wrong.
-Our International Primary Curriculum and teaching of RE enables pupils to learn that there are many differing views and experiences in the world outside of their own.
+Our International Primary Curriculum and teaching of RE and P4C enables pupils to learn that there are many differing views and experiences in the world outside of their own.